chrisallenlane/git-ripped/README.md

 Specify the time duration (in minutes) wherein the application should consider you to be 100% rested.
 This value is used for a modifier calculation when the `adaptive` value is set to `true`.
+- `min_rest_time`
+Specify (in minutes) the minimum amount of time that should pass between exercises.
+By setting this parameter, you can prevent `git-ripped` from prescribing exercises if you're making many rapid-fire commits in quick succession.
 - `random`
 If set to boolean `true`, random repetition values will be prescribed for each exercise.
 This may be used in conjunction with `adaptive`.